Radar in World War II: Kharkov

 Braude led receiver development.
 This was a superheterodyne unit initially using a tunable magnetron as the local oscillator, but this lacked stability and was replaced with a circuit using an RCA type 955 acorn triode.
 The returned pulses were displayed on a cathode-ray oscilloscope, giving range measurement.

 Zenit was tested in October 1938.
 In this, a medium bomber was detected at a range of 3 km, and areas for improvements were determined.
 After the changes had been made, a demonstration was given in September 1940.
 It was shown that the three coordinates (range, altitude, and azimuth) of an aircraft flying at heights between 4,000 and 7,000 meters could be determined at up to 25 km distance, but with poor accuracy.
 Also, with the antennas aimed at a low angle, ground clutter was a problem.

 However unsuitable for gun-laying applications, it did show the way for future systems.
 An operating feature, however, rendered Zenit unsuitable for gun laying for attacking fast-moving aircraft.
 A null-reading method was used for analyzing the signals; azimuth and elevation coordinates had to be acquired separately, requiring a sequence of antenna movements that took 38 seconds for the three coordinates.

 Work at the LEMO continued on Zenit, converting it into a single-antenna system designated Rubin.
 This effort, however, was disrupted by the invasion of the USSR by Germany in June 1941.
 In a short while, all of the critical industries and other operations in Kharkov were ordered evacuated far into the East.

 Wartime

-When the German blitzkrieg swept into the Soviet Union in June 1941, three massive, tank-led Army groups moved in on a 900 mi front with Leningrad, Moscow, and the Ukraine region as objectives.
+When the German blitzkrieg swept into the Soviet Union in June 1941, three massive, tank-led Army groups moved in on a 900 mi front with Leningrad, Moscow, and Ukraine as objectives.
 There followed what became known to the Soviets as the Great Patriotic War.
 The Komitet Oborony (Defense Committee – the small group of leaders surrounding Stalin) gave first priority to the defense of Moscow; the laboratories and factories in Leningrad were to be evacuated to the Urals, to be followed by the Kharkov facilities.

 Several different radar systems were produced by the Soviet Union in the relocated facilities during the war. supplemented by some 2,600 radar sets of various types under the Lend-Lease Program.